colinpaicemq/SMFFormatter/README.md

 Where the SMF 123 subtype 11 data comes out in //S12311, the summary information for SMF120 comes out in //SMF120UM.

 Data summaries by key fields comes out in //S120SUM and //S123IP etc.

+## For some records Ive made it pluggable.
+There are macros in U425 for examle which allow you to write your own C program to output data in the format you want.
+A C function gets passed all of the fields, and you can select records and format them yourself.

 ## Definition fields
 You define fields within records with C macros.
 You can choose to print the value or not( many fields are not interesting).